SarthakB11/zk-vcr/README.md

 *   **✅ How to fix it:**
     1. Make sure Docker Desktop is installed and running on your host machine.
-    2. In a separate terminal, run the command from the tutorial to start the proof server: `docker run -p 6300:6300 midnightnetwork/proof-server ...`
+    2. In a separate terminal, run the command from the tutorial to start the proof server: `docker run -p 6300:6300 midnightnetwork/proof-server -- 'midnight-proof-server --network testnet'`
     3. Leave this terminal running in the background while you use the main CLI.

 ---